Direct Imaging and Spectroscopy of Extrasolar Planets: Direct Imaging Detections

 \subsubsection{Emblematic Systems}

 While planetary mass companions to brown dwarfs had previously been detected as early as 2004 \citep[most~notably~2M1207b,~][]{Chauvin2004}, the near simultaneous announcements of HR 8799bcd and $\beta$ Pic b are widely regarded as the first bonafide directly-imaged exoplanet detections \citep{Marois2008, Lagrange2009}.
-Planets in both systems were detected from ground-based facility AO systems in the near-to-mid IR in thermal emission, not scattered light\footnote{Another object -- Fomalhaut b \citep{Kalas2008} -- was announced on the same day as the HR 8799 planets but appears to be made visible by scattered starlight \citep{Currie2012,Galicher2013}.
-Its nature is further discussed in Section~\ref{sec:interp-challenges}}.
+Planets in both systems were detected from ground-based facility AO systems in the near-to-mid IR in thermal emission, not scattered light.
 Just over 7 years later, \citet{Macintosh2015} announced the first exoplanet discovered with extreme AO: 51 Eri b.

 \textit{\textbf{HR 8799}} -- HR 8799 is a nearby ($\sim$40 pc) mid-A field star with an estimated age of $\sim$40 Myr \citep{Baines2012}.
 The star hosts a massive, resolved Kuiper belt-like debris disk and a warm debris population interior to 10 au consistent with an asteroid belt \citep{Sadakane86,su09,Matthews2014, Booth2016}: possible signposts of massive, perturbing planets.